-Your midwife can discuss options to help you, including referring you for help to stop smoking.
-To find out more about the free support available, call the NHS Smokefree helpline on 0300 123 1044 (minicom 0300 123 1014).
+Your midwife can discuss options to help you quit, and will refer you to a local stop smoking service.
+To find out more about the free support available, call the NHS Smokefree helpline on 0300 123 1044 (England only).
 Or visit the Smokefree website at www.smokefree.nhs.uk

 If you are not usually exposed to cigarette smoke, but you have a reading of 4 or more, you may have been exposed to carbon monoxide through faulty heating or cooking appliances